- What is bulk trash day?

 How can I dispose of old paint?

 With latex (water-based) paints, remove the lids from the paint cans, place in the sun, and stir occasionally to allow the paint to dry out.
 What will be left will be a thick material.
 Then place the open can with the lid off in the trash.
 You may also pour the paint into a plastic bag with absorbent material such as kitty litter.
 Put the plastic bag in with regular trash.
-Oil-based paints must be disposed of through household hazardous waste programs.
+Oil-based paints must be disposed of through the household hazardous waste programs.

 Why doesn’t the Township vacuum my leaves up at curbside?

 Solid waste disposal in West Goshen Township is handled on a contractual basis.
 Due to the high expense for curbside leaf vacuuming, many disposal companies do not offer this service.
-In order to assure competitive bidding for solid waste disposal, leaf vacuuming is not included in the bid.
+In order to ensure competitive bidding for solid waste disposal, leaf vacuuming is not included in the bid.
 Residents are encouraged to compost leaves or to place leaves in bags and/or cans on leaf collection dates.